open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 is referred as "indy" in reference to this.
 By extension "indy modules" are the instrumentation modules using this instrumentation strategy.

-The most common way to instrument code with bytebuddy relies on inlining, this strategy will be referred as "inlined" strategy as opposed to "indy".
+The most common way to instrument code with ByteBuddy relies on inlining, this strategy will be referred as "inlined" strategy as opposed to "indy".

 For inlined advices, the advice code is directly copied into the instrumented method.